thakkarp/machine-learning-for-taggging-graphic-designs/README.md

 Now that you have everything in place you are ready to train, tune and deploy the model.

+Open the sagemaker notebook instance you created to begin.

 ### Training

-To train a model a fixed set of hyper-parameters open the file train.ipynb in the notebook instance and follow the instructions.
+To train a model with a fixed set of hyper-parameters open the file train.ipynb in the notebook instance and follow the instructions.

 ### Tuning